aaronyen0/FileTraversal/README.md

 # FileTraversal
-Traversal a given path.
-Show the path structure.
+Traversal from a given path.
+Output the path structure.

 ## Demo